 Native American Businesses Can Thrive Today!

 With so many resources and funding options available today, now Native American entrepreneurs can thrive in the competitive economy.
 As an Native American-owned business owner, you can start with debt-free options like crowdfunding and government grants.
 You can also contact your local CDFI to check for financial resources or ask them to connect you with a tribal lender.
-And if nothing works your way, there are still numerous small business loan options available from government-guarantee small business loans to business credit cards.
+And if nothing works your way, there are still numerous small business loan options available from government-guaranteed small business loans to business credit cards.

 Running a business is challenging, especially for Native Americans business owners, but if you work intelligently and search for resources at the right place, you will find a great deal for sure.